HouJingbo92/starter-hugo-academic/content/post/getting-started/index.md

   review), and ***Production and Operations Management*** (under preparation for the 2nd round review).
 I am also making good progress in preparing two papers, targeted at  ***Information Systems Research***.
-These two ongoing projects were also presented in the major IS conferences (SCECR, CIST, etc.).
+These two ongoing projects were also presented at the major IS conferences (SCECR, CIST, etc.).
 In the next three years, I plan to keep working on these two streams with my dependable coauthors.
 In addition, with a strong interest in digital finance, I am ready to start two research projects related to cryptocurrency.
 A summary